Made in the USA. Challenges and Considerations for Healthcare IT Buyers and IT Integrators in 2025

 Here are a few considerations when prioritizing vendors.
 Look for manufacturers who:

-• Offer documentation about their supply chains, assembly locations, and compliance with U.S. manufacturing standards (e.g., country of origin for components or U.S.-based labor).
+• Offer documentation about their supply chains, assembly locations, and compliance with U.S. manufacturing standards.

 • Clearly label products with the appropriate labels.

-• Offer modular, customizable designs for functionality and flexibility in healthcare.
-This includes ergonomics, ease of integration with IT systems, and scalability for different workflows (e.g., telehealth, medication delivery, EHR access).
+• Offer modular, customizable designs for functionality and flexibility in healthcare, including ergonomics and ease of integration.

 • Collaborate to pre-configure carts for specific platforms, devices, or needs.

-• Address security and infrastructure resilience concerns by offering tamper-proof locks, secure cable routing, and antimicrobial materials for hospital-grade durability.
+• Address security and infrastructure resilience concerns with tamper-proof locks, secure cable routing, and antimicrobial materials.

 • Have completed ISO certification for manufacturing excellence.